 In the world of Python development, managing dependencies and project-specific environments is a foundational skill.
 It ensures that your projects are isolated, reproducible, and free from conflicts.
-For years, the standard has been venv
+For years, the standard has been venv combined with a requirements.txt file.
+In this post, we’ll revisit this classic approach and then explore how pip-tools can significantly improve the workflow.

-The Classic: venv
+The Classic: venv and requirements.txt

-module, included in Python 3, allows us to create lightweight virtual environments.
+The venv module, included in Python 3, allows us to create lightweight virtual environments.
 Each environment has its own Python interpreter and installed packages, isolated from other projects and the system-wide Python installation.

 The workflow is straightforward: